dortegadelv/HaplotypeDFEStandingVariation/Programs/ExamplePipeline/README.md

 Where:

-* NumberOfIdentifiers must match the number of number of haplotype files starting with the prefix HapLengths that you have on the Results file
+* NumberOfIdentifiers must match the number of number of haplotype files starting with the prefix HapLengths that you have on the Results folder

 * SelectionValues File with the selection values that will be evaluated.